premgane/agolo-slackbot/README.md

 ### Non-Heroku environment

-A file called `slack-secrets.js` containing secret tokens and whatnot that should not be `git push`ed.
+Manually create file called `slack-secrets.js`.
+It contains secret tokens that should not be `git push`ed.
 Here is what that file should look like:

 ```javascript
 module.exports = {